 Opening Saturday, “Van Gogh, Manet, and Matisse: The Art of the Flower” traces the evolution of the floral still life genre from the late 18th century to the early 20th century, in the first major U.S. exhibition of it's kind.
-It features 65 masterpieces from more than 30 artists including Henri Matisse, Edouard Manet, Paul Cézanne, and Vincent Van Gogh.
-Continue reading

 Philanthropist Leonard A. Lauder, heir to the Estee Lauder estate, is giving New York's Metropolitan Museum of Art 78 signature Cubist paintings, drawings and sculptures valued at more than $1 billion.
 Here are highlights of the gift.